Ibaslogic/Ibaslogic/src/posts/2020-06-07-simple-guide-to-react-form/simple-guide-to-react-form.md

 Now, if you take a look at the `handleChange` function, we only make provision for the inputs that have `value` prop through `e.target.value`.

 We will need to adjust the handler function to accommodate the checkbox type of input.
 Ok, let’s start by adding a new property to the state.
-In my case, I will call it isChecked.
+In my case, I will call it `isChecked`.

 ```js
 const [state, setState] = useState({